General Tax Questions

 How does Twilio know how much to charge?

-Because tax laws are regularly changing, we have chosen to work with a third party sales tax business that focuses solely on local and state tax laws.
-Twilio routes all usage through this business to calculate sales taxes for which you will be charged.
+Tax laws are regularly changing so we have chosen to work with a third party tax business that focuses solely on local and state tax laws.
+Twilio routes all usage through this business to calculate taxes for which you will be charged.

-How will I know how much I owe in sales taxes each month?
+How will I know how much I owe in taxes each month?

-You will see a new sales tax line item in the usage summary page of your account portal if you or your business is located in a taxable locality (see example below).
-Please note you will not be able to see the total amount of sales taxes owed until they are assessed on the first day of the month for the previous month’s usage.
+Account Console: When we begin assessing taxes you will see tax line items in the usage summary page of your account portal (see example below).
+Please note you will not be able to see the total amount of sales taxes owed until they are assessed on the 1st day of the month for the previous month’s usage.

-- In order for you or your business to be exempt from taxes, you will need to provide Twilio with a reseller certificate for the state you would like to claim tax exemption status in.
+- In order for you or your business to be exempt from taxes, you will need to provide Twilio with a reseller certificate from each state you would like to claim tax exemption status in.
 You will need to provide us with a state issued certificate specific to being a reseller of telecommunication services in order to be exempt from telecommunication taxes in an individual state.

 - An IRS 501(c)3 letter does not constitute an exemption certificate for state and local purposes.

 - SaaS services are not taxed at the federal level.